winterSteve25/Beanie/doc/features.md

 When compiled, `T` will be replaced by `object` making the 3 different types the same.
 However, type checking occur during compile time to make sure everything is correct.

-With Runtime Generics you can use types like `List<? extends SomeInterface>` but this will not be possible with compile time generics.
+With Runtime Generics you can use types like `List<? : SomeInterface>` but this will not be possible with compile time generics.